 Do you think people are going to your LMS or LXP to ask questions about their problems?

-Well, newsflash they aren’t as it’s probably a lubersome user experience and there is a far easier alternative and one where most of your people are spending most of their day.
+Well, newsflash they aren’t as it’s probably a horrid user experience.
+But, there is a far easier alternative and one where most of your people are spending most of their days.

 Your collaboration platform – probably one of these two: Microsoft Teams or Slack

 You see, these are the places where people are asking questions and looking for answers.
 Before they even consider accessing your LMS or LXP, people will usually fire out a speculative call for help on these tools.

 So, the question begs, why aren’t we doing more to connect people with what they need through these platforms?

 I mean, if these platforms (along with emails) are the most popular avenues for people to seek answers, and thus knowledge.
 Then surely as learning teams we should be integrating tech which supports people in being connected with the possible answers to their questions in these spaces

 I feel like a lot of teams in the people development world are missing out on a golden opportunity to connect people with the right stuff through collaboration platforms.

 Today’s gateway to learning in the flow of work is not your LMS or LXP.
 It’s your collaboration tools and email clients, the places where we all spend large amounts of our time.

 Let me unpack what I believe is a modern workplace learning architecture for today’s world.